JohnHammond/ctf-katana/README.md

 * Morse Code

-	Always test for this if you are seeing two distinct values... _it may not always be binary!_
+	Always test for this if you are seeing two distinct values... _it may not always be binary!_ Online decoders like so: [https://morsecode.scphillips.com/translator.html](https://morsecode.scphillips.com/translator.html)

 * Whitespace